pjcampbe11/AVmods/README.md

 Together they form a pipeline: **mine the sounds → mine the visuals → score it → assemble it**.
 A movie goes in; a fully AI-curated, AI-scored highlight reel comes out.

+## Check out an example on Youtube -> https://youtu.be/Zs8ph586ZyA?si=OnuPcCVqtGtwaevz

 ---

 ## 1. Setup (Windows)